nandotess/nandotess-resume-extra-content/README.md

 * Responsive Design
 * NPM, Bower, Gulp, Bootstrap, Sass
 * WP Customizer Colors (using Sass to generate CSS in WP Dashboard)

-## Main theme
-To use this WordPress plugin, please combine with the WordPress theme [nandotess resume](https://github.com/nandotess/nandotess-resume).

 ## Example
 [@TODO](#)